fpjspro/fingerprintjs.com/content/index/cryptocurrency.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: Secure your customers' wallets
-      content: Require additional authentication for suspicious visitors on log in while keeping your trusted cryptocurrency users unhindered and safe.
+      content: Require additional authentication for suspicious visitors during login while keeping your trusted cryptocurrency users unhindered and safe.
     - icon: /img/uploads/payment_processing.png
       title: Stop fraudulent purchases
-      content: Blacklist users that are card testing, card cracking or have a history of fraudulent activity on your services.
+      content: Blacklist users that are card testing, card cracking, or have a history of fraudulent activity on your services.
 blocks:
   - subheader: Secure your user's accounts without sacrificing anonymity
-    content: Crypto customers value their privacy, and will abandon your exchange if you introduce too much friction in the pursuit of security.
-FingerprintJS' highly accurate VisitorID allows developer teams to implement additional authentication for only the most suspicious logins, purchases and transfers, and requires no additional information from your users.
+    content: Crypto customers value their privacy and will abandon your exchange if you introduce too much friction in the pursuit of security.
+FingerprintJS' highly accurate VisitorID allows developer teams to implement additional authentication for only the most suspicious logins, purchases, and transfers - and requires no additional information from your users.
     image: /img/uploads/dashboard-tight.png
     isImageAfterText: true
     ctaText: Read our documentation